ppednekar25/Pednekar_Putnam_Lab_Notebook/_posts/2025-08-19-CBLS-Blue-Tanks-Titrations.md

  Overall observations: The titrations went all well however the expected TA values we got from the titrations is lowest since we have been dosing them with the Alkanlinity Reagent.

- Other conclusions: Due to this, ZD and I checked if it is dosing right and recalibrated the Jebao and increased the volume of dosage for alkalinity from 15mls to 18mls with the previous four times a day interval.
+ <font color="purple">Other conclusions: Due to this, ZD and I checked if it is dosing right and recalibrated the Jebao and increased the volume of dosage for alkalinity from 15mls to 18mls with the previous four times a day interval.
 I would be following up with the checker regularly as well as with an upcoming titrations in next two weeks to see if it is going up.
-ZD thinks one of the reason this result is noticed is because of the corals using up the nutrients we are dosing and they are super excellent in health.
+ZD thinks one of the reason this result is noticed is because of the corals using up the nutrients we are dosing and they are super excellent in health. </font>